Computing N\'eron-Severi groups and cycle class groups: Acknowledgements

 \section{Acknowledgements}

-We thank Saugata Basu, Fran\c{c}ois Charles, Robin Hartshorne, Moshe Jarden, J\'anos Koll\'ar, Andrew Kresch, Martin Olsson, Lenny Taelman, Burt Totaro, David Vogan, and Olivier Wittenberg for comments.
+We thank Saugata Basu, Fran\c{c}ois Charles, Bas Edixhoven, Robin Hartshorne, David Holmes, Moshe Jarden, J\'anos Koll\'ar, Andrew Kresch, Martin Olsson, Lenny Taelman, Burt Totaro, David Vogan, Claire Voisin, Olivier Wittenberg, and the referee for helpful comments.
 We thank the Banff International Research Station, the American Institute of Mathematics, the Centre Interfacultaire Bernoulli, and the Mathematisches Forschungsinstitut Oberwolfach for their hospitality and support.

 \begin{bibdiv} \begin{biblist}

 \bib{Andre1996b}{article}{ author={Andr{\'e}, Yves}, title={On the Shafarevich and Tate conjectures for hyper-K\"ahler varieties}, journal={Math.
 Ann.}, volume={305}, date={1996}, number={2}, pages={205--248}, issn={0025-5831}, review={\MR {1391213 (97a:14010)}}, doi={10.1007/BF01444219}, }